Join Queries

 Only Alice and Bob have matching course IDs in both tables.

-Charlie is excluded because his course_id is NULL.
+Charlie gets excluded because his course_id is NULL.

 LEFT JOIN (LEFT OUTER JOIN)